Stewart Duncan

-Thesis title: How policy becomes law in devolved Scotland: the drafting of Bills at Holyrood
+Thesis title: How policy becomes law in devolved Scotland: the preparation of bills at Holyrood

 Background